 Since the team succeeded in establishing an inclusive environment, the focus is shifting toward the performance side of the puzzle, where things like adaptability and accountability start to play a more important role as the season begins.
 “We are now thinking about the next part of the season and building more on the performance aspects of our team and many of those components include cultural elements.”

 Continued insight measurement

 The team aims to complete a second round of the survey mid-way through the season, five months after their first one.
-The process is designed to capture data at a low frequency based on the nature of culture change.
+The process is designed to capture data at a low frequency based on the nature of team culture change.
 Typically, groups complete 2-4 iterations per year to give time and space to target areas, create plans and implement strategies to increase performance in those areas.
-Culture change is a process, not a one-time event.
+Team culture change is a process, not a one-time event.
 These are big rocks being moved.
 They take time to change.

 Our goal is to help teams and organizations become more culturally intelligent.
-We have been able to give the Reds soccer program a perspective into areas of culture as perceived by everyone in their environment, eliminating the mystery and creating clarity around these areas.
+We have been able to give the Reds soccer program a perspective into areas of team culture as perceived by everyone in their environment, eliminating the mystery and creating clarity around these areas.